 They will be supported by various media such as images, animations, or videos that will keep them on track.
 Some solutions also enable to record work operations or troubleshooting, making it even easier to capture and replicate processes or maintenance again in the future.

 Digital training solutions utilizing mobile devices and new technologies can help attract the generation that grew up with it.
 It allows them to learn and carry out tasks autonomously and take on responsibility, making their day-to-day more intuitive and engaging.

 As the instructions are visual and easy to follow, it also minimizes issues concerning language barriers.
 However, don’t forget that older workers may need training as well.

 Want to fight skill shortages efficiently?
-Try Houston!
+Try resco.Guides!

-All your tribal knowledge, guides, manuals, and AR video calls are available in a single app.
+All your tribal knowledge, guides, and manuals are available in a single app.
 Empower workers to share expertise in real time and improve your operations with knowledge at your workers’ fingertips.

 Find out more & book a 30-minute demo here.